Ian Wilson (footballer, born 1958)

-Ian William Wilson (born 27 March 1958) is a former Scottish international football player and football manager.
+Ian William Wilson (born 27 March 1958) is a Scottish former football player and manager.

 Playing career

 Ian Wilson's first professional club was his hometown club of Aberdeen F.C. where he spent one season and never played in a competitive first team game.
 On having received a free transfer from Aberdeen, Ian signed for Dundee F.C. and again only lasted one season where once again he never featured in a competitive first team game.
 After being freed by Dundee, Ian moved to then Highland Football League club Elgin City.
-In 1977, Wilson played for Elgin in a good Scottish Cup run which ended with a 3.0 defeat to Rangers at Ibrox.
+In 1977, Wilson played for Elgin in a good Scottish Cup run which ended with a 3-0 defeat to Rangers at Ibrox.
 Ian also featured in a Highland Football League Select which were selected to play against Buckie Thistle F.C. to commemorate the opening of Buckie's floodlights in 1978.

 Wilson was signed by Leicester City in April 1979 for a Highland Football League record breaking transfer fee at that time, of £20,000.
 He is among some of the longest serving Leicester City players and captained the side during a successful eight years at the club.
-Wilson left to Filbert Street in September 1987 when new Everton boss Colin Harvey signed him for £300,000.
+Wilson left Filbert Street in September 1987 when new Everton boss Colin Harvey signed him for £300,000.
 His finest moment at Everton was playing in the 1989 FA Cup Final in a 3-2 defeat to Liverpool, when he came on as a second-half substitute.
 Two seasons later, he signed for Istanbul giants Beşiktaş and, in his only season there, won both the Turkish League Championship and the Turkish Cup.

 Wilson was capped five times at senior level for Scotland, all during 1987.